 Its major advantage, it offers high corrosion resistance with high reliability.
-These types of high carbon steel are largely used in uclear power plants, heat exchangers, centrifugal separators, driers, pipelines, couplings, valves, bolts, salt manufacturing, exhaust gas desulfurizes, petrochemical, pharmaceutical and semiconductor cleaning equipment.
+These types of high-carbon steel are largely used in nuclear power plants, heat exchangers, centrifugal separators, driers, pipelines, couplings, valves, bolts, salt manufacturing, exhaust gas desulfurizes, petrochemical, pharmaceutical, and semiconductor cleaning equipment.

 Designation System of Alloy Steel

-The four-digit-designation system for alloy steel has developed by American Iron and Steel Institute (AISI) together with Society of Automotive Engineers (SAE).
+The four-digit designation system for alloy steel has been developed by the American Iron and Steel Institute (AISI) together with the Society of Automotive Engineers (SAE).

 The first digit shows the class of alloy steel:

 6- Chromium-vanadium steels